AI Workshop: learn to build apps with AI →

 Notice the afterend string.

-This represents the position we’re going to add the HTML into the container.
+This is the position where the HTML is inserted relative to the container.

 We have 4 possible positions: